August 24, 2021

 Helping leaders and their teams thrive is our core business.
 Our team effectiveness tool, Align, has been used by more than 10,000 teams in 50 countries.
 Across all of these uses - Align has helped teams capture input, reflect on results, and socialize new norms and behaviors.
 This iterative process, in which teams use digital tools to provide team feedback and promote learning, has been highlighted in Harvard Business Review as the forefront of team development.
 And it is this same iterative process which we believe can help teams find their own ‘right’ way to hybrid work.

-Instead of looking for a hybrid work silver bullet, Shift helps teams initiate an iterative process for engaging team members throughout their hybrid transition.
+Instead of looking for a hybrid work silver bullet, Valence helps teams initiate an iterative process for engaging team members throughout their hybrid transition.
 The process looks like this: